citusdata/citus_docs/installation/single_machine_docker.rst

 **3. Verify that installation has succeeded**

-To verify that the installation has succeeded we check that the master node has picked up the desired worker configuration.
-First start the psql shell on the master node:
+To verify that the installation has succeeded we check that the coordinator node has picked up the desired worker configuration.
+First start the psql shell on the coordinator (master) node:

 .. code-block:: bash